 What can be asserted in no uncertain terms is Tillich’s genius for friendship.
 He sustained an exceptionally large number of friendships over the course of an entire lifetime, even after he became so famous that he struggled to maintain a sense of balance in his own opinion of himself.
 “On one level of his being,” write Pauck and Pauck, “he needed, more than any of his friends, not to be left alone.”
 Opportunities to remain present with another person served as antidote to “Paul Tillich, the object” of fame.

 Tillich brought a sense of empathy and relatability to any social gathering that welcomed people into his subject.
 He seemed to have embodied what we at Westar highly value in the work of religious literacy, whether such talent manifests in the work of a scholar or a public leader: “His magical way of making the meaning of ancient ideas relevant to modern times never ceased to amaze and fascinate his listeners.”
 Even as a young man, Paul Tillich was aware of the need for this.

-He began to realize [while working on his doctoral dissertation in 1909] that many Christians did not understand the language in which he had been taught to communicate the gospel.
+He began to realize that many Christians did not understand the language in which he had been taught to communicate the gospel.
 Perhaps for the first time in his life he confronted the harsh fact which later inspired him to use nontraditional language to communicate the meaning of biblical revelation.

 Tillich departed his homeland in a conflicted state: should he have stayed behind to participate in resistance against the Nazi regime, as some friends urged him to do?
 Yet he had faced clear and immediate danger prior to his departure, the full gravity of which struck him only much later.
 Before long, even seemingly minor activities like reading illegal literature and listening to forbidden radio stations were elevated to capital offenses in Nazi Germany.
 Individuals who resisted were brutally put down, and attempts at coordinated, internal resistance could happen only in small pockets.